A Workflow Was Productive, but Too Fragile to Scale

 In cases like this, the fragility usually does not sit in one visible step.

-It often lives in the hidden layers between work steps:
+It is distributed across the hidden layers between steps:

 - how a task is interpreted,